ahmadrafidev/ahmadrafidev/README.md

 - [AstraUI](https://www.astraui.design/): The building blocks of modern UI. ✨
 - [DevBook - A Personal SWE Learning Journey](https://devnook.vercel.app/): A docs-like website documenting my personal journey and learnings in software engineering.📝
-- [Flexiva: Your Flexible Financial Companion](https://github.com/ahmadrafidev/flexiva): A cross-platform mobile app designed to help you track expenses, manage budgets, and gain insights into your financial health.💰
+- [Flexive: Your Flexible Financial Companion](https://github.com/ahmadrafidev/flexive): A cross-platform mobile app designed to help you track expenses, manage budgets, and gain insights into your financial health.💰

 ## Professional Experience 🗄